clk-project/clk/README.md

 click-project
 =============

+`Click-project` makes it *easy* and *fun* for ***you*** to create *awesome* and *powerful* command line interfaces!

+Turn your scripts into a powerful cli without pain and get instant access to stuff like:

+- great completion support
+- persistence of options and arguments
+- commands flow management
+- launchers
+- aliases
+- and more...
-click-project is a very *opinionated framework* to ease the creation of command line interfaces.

-It is meant to be *batteries included*, meaning we gathered all the stuff we wanted while creating various commands.
+click-project is a very *opinionated framework*, and is meant to be *batteries included*, meaning we gathered all the stuff we wanted while creating various commands.
 Dogfooding in mind, the developers are extensive users of click-project.
 They like it and when something feels wrong, they just change it.

 # Why?